bioinformaticsdotca/CSHL_2019/Module15/EM_GSEA_lab.md

 <img src="https://github.com/bioinformaticsdotca/CSHL_2019/blob/master/Module15/img/sting_genemani.png?raw=true" alt="workflow" width="500" />

-**7d**: Search again for the node labelled *Integrin in angiogenesis* as in Step 7a.
+**7d**: Search again for the node labelled *Integrins in angiogenesis* as in Step 7a.
 Right Click on the node of interest to diplay the option menu.
 Select *Apps*, *EnrichmentMap - Show in GeneMANIA*.
 A *GeneMANIA Query* box appears.
 Unselect all genes *Select None* and select only the collagen genes with gene name starting with *COL*.
 Click on *OK*.

 <img src="https://github.com/bioinformaticsdotca/CSHL_2019/blob/master/Module15/img/Stringa.png?raw=true" alt="workflow" width="500" />